ZhijieZheng-UM/ZhijieZheng-UM.github.io/car.md

 -----
 ### Profile
-Creative and people-oriented computer science student with extensive team project experience.
-Advanced knowledge of the creation of android software and programming languages relevant to Java.
-Highly effective at creative problem-solving.
-Exceptional interpersonal, communication and multitasking abilities.
+Dedicated and detail-oriented computer science student with extensive team project experience.
+Highly effective at problem-solving and multitasking abilities.
+Focus on teamwork and get the job done efficiently in the shortest possible time.
+Advanced ability to drive both automatic and manual transmission cars.

 -----
 ### Education